MicrosoftDocs/azure-docs/articles/ai-services/ai-studio/how-to/data-add.md

 Data assets can help when you need these capabilities:
 - Versioning: Data assets support data versioning.
-- Reproducibility: Once you create a data asset version, it is immutable.
-It cannot be modified or deleted.
+- Reproducibility: Once you create a data asset version, it's immutable.
+It can't be modified or deleted.
 Therefore, jobs or PromptFlow pipelines that consume the data asset can be reproduced.
 - Auditability: Because the data asset version is immutable, you can track the asset versions, who updated a version, and when the version updates occurred.
 - Lineage: For any given data asset, you can view which jobs or PromptFlow pipelines consume the data.
 - Ease-of-use: An Azure AI Studio data asset resembles web browser bookmarks (favorites).
-Instead of remembering long storage paths (URIs) that *reference* your frequently-used data on Azure Storage, you can create a data asset version and then access that version of the asset with a friendly name (for example: `azureml:<my_data_asset_name>:<version>`).
+Instead of remembering long storage paths (URIs) that *reference* your frequently used data on Azure Storage, you can create a data asset version and then access that version of the asset with a friendly name (for example: `azureml:<my_data_asset_name>:<version>`).